krwillia/BIMM-185-Project/README.md

   *****A potential problem with this is after the .csv file has been generated, you need to manually add one top row and name the left column metabolite, and the right column, Whichever is useful, such as Z-Score******

+  Should this for whatever reason not work, there is a file name 'Sur vs Sal.csv' attached that will act as a model for this program.

 Uploading to Cytoscape